 Tesla Model 3 price & competition

-As standard, the Model 3 Standard Range Plus (SR+) comes with the following:
+As standard, the Model 3 – formerly known as the Standard Range Plus (SR+) comes with the following:

 - A single rear-mounted motor that dispatches 239 kW (320 hp) of power and 420 Nm of torque